 What does Blue Ridge Event Staffing need to succeed?

 The staff will need a well lit workspace with a water source.
 This needs to be a special consideration for those planning weddings outdoors or in non-traditional spaces like breweries, barns, or vineyards.
 Bartenders will need a bar station provided, if there is not a bar station at your venue please ensure one is rented with your rental order, or we can add this to your invoice with us.

 Catering Equipment.
 Your menu will require equipment either provided by the venue, rented by yourself, your planner, or some clients will choose to use disposable catering equipment.
 The equipment needs to include adequate items to keep food warm.
 Bowls, platters, baskets and serving utensils for all sides, condiments and other items like pitchers, drink dispensers, etc. If you need help determining what you need, we would be happy to help.
 Please ask for a rental consultation and an office member will review your menus and provide you with a list of equipment to make an order or to add to your existing rental order.

 Access to trash receptacles.
 Some venues do not have adequate trash receptacles for the amount of waste a large event produces.
 In these cases it is incumbent on the client to make provisions for trash removal.
 In most cases BRES staff arrive in their own vehicles, we do not ask our staff to remove trash in their personal vehicles.

 Details.
 The more information you can offer the staff, the better.
 Your staff greatly benefit from having a copy of the following in advance:

-- Menus – with any portioning notes
+- Menus with portioning notes, assembly notes if needed.

 - Diagrams of dining room/buffet line set-up